Functional Polymer Science Laboratory (with Santen Pharmaceutical Co., Ltd.)

 Explanatory Pictures of Research Activities

-- Fig 2.
-New DDS for the eye disease
+- Fig. 1 DDS for eye disease (anterior chamber)

 Recent Research Papers and Achievements